 The generally accepted temperature for incubating almost all birds eggs is between 99.5 and 100.0 degrees F (37.5-37.8 C).
-Slight variations around this temperature range is alright, but varying more than a degree up or down for extended periods of time can have an impact on your hatch rate, cause birth defects and even cause the eggs not to hatch.
+Slight variations around this temperature range is alright, but varying more than a degree up or down for extended periods of time can have an impact on your hatch rate, cause birth defects, and even prevent eggs from hatching.
 A few of the exceptions to this temperature range would be for Emu and Ostrich eggs.
 Emu eggs require 95.5 to 96.5 degrees F (35.3 - 35.8 C) and Ostrich eggs require 97.0 to 98.0 degrees F (36.1 - 36.6 C)

 The amount of time required to incubate an egg can very quite a bit depending on the type of bird.
 See the chart below.
-Please note that several factors can change the amount of time listed below.
-The incubation temperature, humidity level, egg handling, and genetics are some of them.
+Please note that several factors can change the amount of time listed below, such as incubation temperature, humidity level, egg handling, and genetics.